algheim/KungKnuffaren/README.md

-## Kungknuffaren
+# Kungknuffaren

-Chess bot written in C. Far from done,
+Chess bot written in C. Frontend in python using pygame.
+Far from done.

+## To run backend:
+cd backend
+make
+bin/kungknuffaren